Kärcher MP 145 Multi Power Jet

 MP 145 Multi Power Jet

-Multi-power jet with 5 types of jets: Cleaning agent jet, HP fan jet, rotary nozzle, pencil jet and wide reduced-pressure fan jet.
-The suitable jet can be selected by simply twisting.
+The Kärcher multi-power jet has 5 different types of jets: Cleaning agent jet, High Pressure fan jet, rotary nozzle, pencil jet and wide reduced-pressure fan jet.

-Multi power jet offers 5 types of jet in a single spray lance: Cleaning agent jet, HP fan jet, rotary nozzle, pencil jet and wide reduced-pressure fan jet.
+The Kärcher multi power jet offers you 5 different types of jet in a single spray lance: Cleaning agent jet, High Pressure fan jet, rotary nozzle, pencil jet and a wide reduced-pressure fan jet.
 The suitable jet is selected easily by twisting.
-This means than time-consuming changing of the spray lance is no longer necessary.
-Multi power jet is suitable for all K3 - K5 series domestic pressure washers.
-The versatile device around the house, garden and car.
+This means that the time-consuming task of changing the spray lance is no longer necessary.
+The Kärcher multi power jet is suitable for all K3 - K5 pressure washers.
+This versatile multi-power spray lance can be used around the house, garden and car.

 Features and benefits